vfedonkin/azure-powershell/src/ApiManagement/ApiManagement/help/Get-AzApiManagementSubscription.md

 ## DESCRIPTION
 The **Get-AzApiManagementSubscription** cmdlet gets a specified subscription, or all subscriptions, if no subscription is specified.
 Keys will not be included into result details.
-To get client secret, use **Get-AzApiManagementSubscriptionKeys**.
+To get keys, use **Get-AzApiManagementSubscriptionKey**.

 ## EXAMPLES